BenjaminElifLarsen/Common/README.md

 The Specification Pattern will normally be altered when I use it.
 The extension will not be used as I perfer to know which ISpecification implementation that failed.
 At the same time only runs until the first invalidation and I like to let the user know all validation errors at ones rather than one at a time.
 The reason for the extension and non-binary flag version is given here is because it is the most basic version, which I will not remove from when using it in other projects.
 Do note that I am currently reading up on Martin Fowler´s Specification for the purpose of implementing a better version than the one present here.

+Other contains minor things that does not belong to a pattern or such.
+E.g. BinaryFlag which is used in conjuction with Specification Pattern to make it easier to use binary flags, but it is not required by the specification pattern by its definition.